littleairmada/locusts/README.md

 # Locusts Docker Image

-This is based on [sernst/locusts](https://github.com/sernst/locusts) but updated to include specific requirements for our testing needs.
+This is based on [sernst/locusts](https://github.com/sernst/locusts) but includes specific requirements for our testing needs.

 The locusts docker image is designed for easily composing multi-container